Power Utility Pak v7.2

 I ordered PUP v7 with the source code, but the VB projects are locked.
 How do I view the source code?

-After you install PUP v7, look in your \pup7 directory.
+After you install PUP v7, look in your \pup7 directory (by default, it's in c:\program files\).
 You'll find a PDF document name 'PUP v7 source.pdf'.
 This file describes how to access the source code for PUP v7.